storynq/ALM-benchmark/README.md

 ```
 python main.py --model antiberta2 --task cdr_prediction --cdr_type CDR3
 ```
+### For BALM model
+For the BALM model, due to Python package conflicts with our main environment, we provide a dedicated BALM environment and code.
+The environment is availabel on Zenoda, the the BALM-specific code is separately located in the `codes` folder.

 Make sure all dependencies are installed and the model paths/data paths are correctly configured in ```config.yaml``` before running the framework